rust-embedded/rust-raspberrypi-OS-tutorials/15_virtual_mem_part2_mmio_remap/README.md

 1. Instead of bulk-`identity mapping` the whole of the board's address space, only the particular parts that are needed will be mapped.
 1. For now, the `kernel binary` stays identity mapped.
-This will be changed in the next tutorial as it is a quite difficult and peculiar exercise to remap the kernel.
+This will be changed in the in the coming tutorials as it is a quite difficult and peculiar exercise to remap the kernel.
 1. Device `MMIO regions` are lazily remapped during the device driver's `init()`.
    1. The remappings will populate the top of the virtual address space.
 In the `AArch64 MMU Driver`, we provide the top `256 MiB` for it.
    1. It is possible to define the size of the virtual address space at compile time.
-We chose `8 GiB` for now, which means remapped MMIO virtual addresses will start at `7936 MiB` (`0x1F0000000`).
+We chose `8 GiB` for now, which means remapped MMIO virtual addresses will start at `7936 MiB` (`0x1_f000_0000`).
-1. We keep using `TTBR0` for the kernel page tables for now.
-This will be changed when we remap the `kernel binary` in the next tutorial.
+1. We keep using `TTBR0` for the kernel translation tables for now.
+This will be changed when we remap the `kernel binary` in the coming tutorials.

 [ARM Cortex-A Series Programmer’s Guide for ARMv8-A]: https://developer.arm.com/documentation/den0024/latest/
 [higher half kernel]: https://wiki.osdev.org/Higher_Half_Kernel